 Participation: Students are expected to actively participate in discussions and class activities.
-Attendance assists students to develop knowledge and skill in interpersonal relationships and communication by relating to others of different backgrounds and performance deficits.
+Attendance assists student to develop knowledge and skill in interpersonal relationships and communication by relating to others of different backgrounds and performance deficits.

-Professional work habits also include: being on time for class and staying until class is dismissed; being courteous in lecture by refraining from chatter or other distracting behaviors; turning off your cellular phone; not reading other material during class (such as the newspaper, crossword puzzles, internet, etc.); getting your work in on time; arranging with another student to get handouts or announcements if you cannot attend class.
+Professional work habits also include: being on time for class and staying until class is dismissed; being courteous in lecture by refraining from chatter or other distracting behaviors; turning your cellular phone to silent or vibrate and answering outside of the classroom in an emergency; not reading other material during class (such as the newspaper, crossword puzzles, internet, etc.); getting your work in on time; arranging with another students to get handouts or announcements if you cannot attend class.

 Laptop policy: Course instructor reserves the right to prohibit laptop use privileges during class times.
 Students shall lose laptop privileges if content becomes disruptive to classmates or if it is used for unrelated course objectives.
 Acceptable uses include taking notes, accessing course-related documents (on or off line), following along with power point documents or class demonstrations, course-related internet searches, and performing class projects.
-The definition of "use unrelated to course objectives" includes, but is not limited to use of instant messaging, Facebook, chat rooms, games, surfing the net, etc.
+The definition of "use unrelated to course objectives" includes, but is not limited to use of instant messaging, Face Book, chat rooms, games, surfing the net, etc.

+Academic Integrity

-Academic Integrity: Students are expected to act in accordance with the University of Florida policy on academic integrity.
+Students are expected to act in accordance with the University of Florida policy on academic integrity.
 As a student at the University of Florida, you have committed yourself to uphold the Honor Code, which includes the following pledge: